-The State has issued one series of general obligation bonds for governmental purposes in the principal amount of \$248 million in calendar year 2024.
-The State has also sold one series of general obligation refunding bonds in the principal amount of \$401 million, for delivery on or about March 14, 2024.
-The State also sold one series of general obligation refunding bonds in calendar year 2024, in the principal amount of \$89 million, for delivery on or about April 4, 2025.
+The State has issued one series of general obligation bonds for governmental purposes in calendar year 2024, in the principal amount of \$248 million in calendar year 2024.
+The State has also issued one series of general obligation refunding bonds in calendar year 2024, in the principal amount of \$401 million.
+The State also sold one series of general obligation refunding bonds in calendar year 2024, in the principal amount of \$89 million, for delivery on or about February 4, 2025.